Brownbull/play/instructions.md

-Created new Wasp app in ./khujta_opss directory!

-To run your new app, follow the instructions below:

-  1. Position into app's root directory: cd khujta_opss/app

-  2. Run the development database (and leave it running): wasp db start
+# Run the development database (and leave it running):
+wasp db start

-  3. Open new terminal window (or tab) in that same dir and continue in it.
+# Open new terminal window (or tab) in that same dir and continue in it.

-  4. Apply initial database migrations: wasp db migrate-dev
+wasp db migrate-dev

-  5. Create initial dot env file from the template: cp .env.server.example .env.server
+# Create initial dot env file from the template:
+cp .env.server.example .env.server

-  6. Last step: run the app!
+# Last step: run the app!
 wasp start

-Check the README for additional guidance and the link to docs!
+# start ngrok for payment test
+ngrok http 3001

+# db studio
+wasp db studio